HSBNE-Archive/Policy/Rules/Rules.md

         is approved by the association and is also approved by the member in question.

+14. #### Position of President

+    The President's functions include, but are not limited to -

+    1. Acting as a spokesperson for the group, or designating spokespersons as necessary.
+    2. Leading meetings and other activities as chairperson, wherever possible.
+    3. Promotion of the association
+    4. Point of contact for the association for internal and external parties.
+    5. Other duties as required.
+For example, but not limited to:

+        1. Vision / Direction for the long-term future and goals of the association.
+        2. Handling media queries, or delegating others to handle media queries.
+        3. Make a reasonable attempt at gaining consensus, or working to achieve the same, amongst the management committee.

-15. #### Appointment or election of secretary
+15. #### Position of Vice-President

-    1. The secretary must be an individual residing in Queensland, or in another State but not more than 65km from the Queensland border, who is duly elected by the members at the annual general meeting as per rule 19
-    2. If the association has not elected an interim officer as secretary for the association before its incorporation, the members of the management committee must ensure a secretary is appointed or elected for the association within 1 month after incorporation.
-    3. If a vacancy happens in the office of secretary, the members of the management committee must ensure a secretary is appointed or elected for the association within 1 month after the vacancy happens.
-    4. If the secretary is not present at a meeting the chairperson of the meeting may designate another person to record and publish the minutes for that meeting only.
+    The Vice-President's functions include, but are not limited to -

+    1. Performing the President's functions when the President is unavailable.
+    2. Sharing the President's workload
+    3. Ensuring that adequate stock levels are maintained for consumable supplies
+    4. Ensuring audit and maintenance logs of the association, and actioning maintenance or other activities that arise from these.
+    5. Responsible for organising and maintaining the cleanliness of any premises held by the association.
+For example by organising clean up events, providing cleaning incentives etc.

-16. Removal of secretary
+16. #### Position of Treasurer

-    1. The management committee of the association may call a vote at any time to remove a person appointed by the members as the secretary.
+    The Treasurer's functions include, but are not limited to -

+    1. Maintaining accurate financial records for the association.
+    2. Providing financial status and guidance at meetings.
+    3. Ensuring the association is meeting its obligations to the law regarding financial matters.
+    4. Ensuring the association maintains sufficient wind-up funds at all times.
+    7. Ensuring the association meets all its contractual and legal obligations financially.
+    8. Ensuring the funds of the association are spent according to budgets set by mandate of the association.

-17. #### Functions of secretary
+17. #### Position of Patron

+    The Patron's functions include, but are not limited to -

+    1. Participating in management committee meetings as the 'long memory' of the association.

+    It is strongly encouraged that the Patron will be a member whom -

+    1. Has held membership of more than 2 years where possible.
+    2. Has held position on a previous executive where possible.

+18. #### Position of Secretary

     The Secretary’s functions include, but are not limited to -

-    1.  keeping minutes of each meeting and publishing those minutes to the website; and
+    1. Keeping minutes of each meeting and publishing those minutes within 72 hours to the general membership in the normal accepted format.
-    2.  keeping copies of all correspondence and other documents relating to the association; and
+    2. Keeping copies of all correspondence and other documents relating to the association; and
-    3.  maintaining the register of members of the association.
+    3. Maintaining the register of members of the association.
+    4. Collating agendas for general meetings.

 18. #### Membership of management committee